All the blogs and articles to do with e-scooters and their impact on mobility on the eCabs website will fall under this tag.

 • Use public transport if possible.

-• When booking a ride-hailing service, choose the ‘green‘ or ‘Eco‘ option.
+• When booking a ride-hailing or taxi service, choose the ‘green‘ or ‘Eco‘ option.

 Reduce your carbon footprint when travelling by air